-- use signed database/configuration files using the configure option --with-gpg=PATH\TO\GPG, and compile in the fingerprint of the signing key ( --with-fp=...) - take a look at the stealth options while 'security by obscurity' only is a very bad idea, it certainly helps if an intruder does not know what defenses you have in place samhain --add-key=key@/path/to/executable
+- use signed database/configuration files using the configure option --with-gpg=PATH\TO\GPG, and compile in the fingerprint of the signing key ( --with-fp=...) - take a look at the stealth options while 'security by obscurity' only is a very bad idea, it certainly helps if an intruder does not know what defenses you have in place - read the next chapter to understand how the integrity of the samhain executable van be verified.